wkumari/draft-kh-dnsop-7706bis/README.md

    o  g.root-servers.net

+Kumari & Hoffman        Expires September 3, 2018               [Page 7]

+Internet-Draft          Running Root on Loopback              March 2018

    o  k.root-servers.net

-Kumari & Hoffman        Expires September 2, 2018               [Page 7]

-Internet-Draft          Running Root on Loopback              March 2018

    It is crucial to note that none of the above services are guaranteed to be available.
 It is possible that ICANN or some of the root